Treasure123-school/school-web-treasure/replit.md

 ## Overview
 Treasure-Home School Management System is a comprehensive full-stack web application designed for K-12 schools.
 It provides role-based dashboards for students, teachers, administrators, and parents, alongside a public-facing website.
 The system manages core school operations such as student enrollment, attendance tracking, grade management, announcements, and communication.
 It features a modern monorepo architecture with shared schema definitions and a complete authentication system with role-based access control, ensuring distinct permissions and tailored interfaces for various user types.
 The system includes a robust exam management system with creation, delivery, auto-scoring, manual grading, and secure features like tab-switching detection and question randomization.

+## Recent Changes
+- **October 1, 2025**: Project successfully imported from GitHub and configured for Replit environment
+  - Verified Vite configuration with proper Replit settings (host: 0.0.0.0, port: 5000, allowedHosts: true)
+  - Configured workflow to run frontend on port 5000 with webview output
+  - Verified database connection to Supabase PostgreSQL
+  - Deployment configured for autoscale with proper build and run commands
+  - Application running successfully with public website and portal login accessible

 ## User Preferences
 Preferred communication style: Simple, everyday language.